alank90/corona-virus/README.md

 # corona-virus-app

-Simple app that uses the corona virus API to get stats about the virus
+Simple app that uses a coronavirus API to get stats about the virus

 ## Project setup